Managing Secrets

 to redeploy your website with the updated secret configuration.
 You’ll see the messageRedeploying with secret changes

-, then a pop-up withDeployment created successfully
+, and a pop-up withDeployment created successfully

 will open. -

-Follow the deployment status in the Deploys tab of the WebOps dashboard.During the build process, any secrets registered through WebOps will be transformed into environment variables within the code, automatically loading them into the
+During the build process, any secrets added through WebOps will be transformed into environment variables within the code, which automatically loads them into the

 process.env

 object.
-You can access these values in your code usingprocess.env.VARIABLE_NAME
+You can access these values in your code using process.env.VARIABLE_NAME

 .
-Remember to replaceVARIABLE_NAME
+Remember to replace VARIABLE_NAME

-with the name you assigned to your secret in theKey
+with the name you assigned to your secret in the Key

 field.The secret created will be available in the Current Keys section.